tgautam03/jac.jl/docs/src/index.md

 # JAC

-JAC(obian) is a simple Reverse Mode Automatic Differentiation (AD) Library written from scratch in Julia.
-This is strictly for educatioanal purpose only, as I won't be focusing on performance.
-My focus here is to just make the inner workings of AD easy to understand.
+JAC(obian) is a **simple** Reverse Mode Automatic Differentiation (AD) Library written from scratch in Julia.

+> This is strictly for educatioanal purposes only, as I won't be focusing on performance.

+## Reverse-mode Automatic Differentiation Theory
+Theory behind AD is simple.
+It's all about chain rule!